zuozhenggh/learning-library/developer-library/microservices-with-converged-db/3-polyglot/polyglot.md

 ### What Do You Need?

-This lab assumes you have already completed Labs 1 through 4.
+This lab assumes you have already completed the previous labs.

 ## **STEP 1**: Undeploy the Java Helidon MP Inventory Microservice